-Privileged claims have priority over registered mortgages.
+Privileged claims have priority over registered mortgages, with the exception of ships that have been registered under the Greek flag pursuant to the provisions of Article 13 of Greek Law 2689/1953, and in which case, preferred mortgages have a priority over privileged claims, unless these claims are privileged both under the CPML and Article 2 of the Brussels Convention of 1926 (which otherwise has not been ratified in Greece).
 For a claim to have privileged or priority status, it must have that status both under the law of the vessel's flag and under Greek law.
 The ranking of the various privileged claims will be determined in accordance with Greek law.